livecycle/preevy/README.md

 - ClientId is a unique identifier based on the profile's public tunneling SSH key (generated in `init`).
   When using the `*.livecycle.run`, all environments are publicly accessible to those who know of the URLs.

+## Docs and support

+Read about Preevy's components and learn how to use them in our [documentation](https://preevy.dev/).

+Ask a question or join our [Slack community](https://preevyusers.slack.com) to get support.

 ## Contributing

 Found a bug?
 Have a missing feature?
-Please open an issue and let us know.
+Please open an issue to let us know.